Lassa fever: Prevention

 Control of the Mastomys rodent population is impractical, so measures focus on keeping rodents out of homes and food supplies, encouraging effective personal hygiene, storing grain and other foodstuffs in rodent-proof containers, and disposing of garbage far from the home to help sustain clean households.
 Gloves, masks, laboratory coats, and goggles are advised while in contact with an infected person, to avoid contact with blood and body fluids.
 These issues in many countries are monitored by a department of public health.
 In less developed countries, these types of organizations may not have the necessary means to effectively control outbreaks.

 Vaccine

 There is no vaccine for humans as of 2023.
 Researchers at the United States Army Medical Research Institute of Infectious Diseases facility had a promising vaccine candidate in 2002.
 They have developed a replication-competent vaccine against Lassa virus based on recombinant vesicular stomatitis virus vectors expressing the Lassa virus glycoprotein.
 After a single intramuscular injection, test primates have survived lethal challenge, while showing no clinical symptoms.

 Treatment

 Treatment is directed at addressing dehydration and improving symptoms.
-All persons suspected of Lassa fever infection should be admitted to isolation facilities and their body fluids and excreta properly disposed of.